trailofbits/polytracker/README.md

 ${CC}/{CXX} --instrument-bitcode target.bc -o target_track --libs <any libs go here>
 ```

-If you aren't sure about what libraries you might need to link for a complex target, the enviornment variable `WLLVM_ARTIFACT_STORE` sets a directory that contains a mainfest that logs all build commands and artifacts used.
-You should be able to rebuild the target completely using information in the mantifest and the artifacts.
+If you aren't sure about what libraries you might need to link for a complex target, the environment variable `WLLVM_ARTIFACT_STORE` sets a directory that contains a manifest that logs all build commands and artifacts used.
+You should be able to rebuild the target completely using information in the manifest and the artifacts.

 ## Environment Variables

-PolyTracker accepts configuration paramters in the form of environment variables to avoid recompiling target programs.
+PolyTracker accepts configuration parameters in the form of environment variables to avoid recompiling target programs.
 The current environment variables PolyTracker supports is:

 ```
 POLYPATH: The path to the file to mark as tainted